Jack-Hewson/ember-trip-page/README.md

+# Jack's Ember Demo

+To start: 'npm run dev'

+This demo demonstrates a map interface showing the E1 (Dundee to Edinburgh) Ember bus route The map is updated every 10 seconds to reflect the bus' location and information such as the capacity and facilities

+Users can switch between the different buses running this route by selecting "previous" and "next"

+Thank you for exploring my demo!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.